 Should You Rent a Car in Boston?

 The call on whether or not you should rent a car in Boston depends on what you plan to do while visiting the city.
 Are you planning on exploring Boston's tourist attractions for a weekend, such as the museums and other sites along the Freedom Trail?
 And are you staying at a hotel or Airbnb right in one of Boston's neighborhoods?
-If you're flying into Logan Airport or taking a train or bus from North or South Station and answered yes to the previous questions, you probably don't need a rental car.
+If you answered yes and you're flying into Logan Airport or taking a train or bus from North or South Station, you probably don't need a rental car.

 Boston's MBTA train and bus system is affordable and not very intimidating compared to other metropolitan cities.
 There are a few key stations that connect the different color train lines, so even if you have to switch, it's easy to see where you have to go on the MBTA map.
 The bus lines can be more confusing, as there are far more lines and stops.

 Over the past few years, Boston has gotten more bike-friendly, adding bike lanes throughout the city in addition to programs like the Boston Blue Bikes.
-This bike-share program is great for travelers because you can buy an "Explore Pass," which costs $10 for 24 hours of unlimited use, up to 2 hours per trip.
+This bike-share program is great for travelers because you can buy an "Explore Pass," which gives you 24 hours of unlimited use for a small fee, up to 2 hours per trip.
 Pick up a bike at one location, and drop it off at another without worrying about getting it back to your original destination.

 And much like other cities, there is no shortage of Uber and Lyft drivers just waiting to pick up locals and tourists, and taxis are also available, though you may need to direct them to where you are going rather than relying on the GPS connection that Uber and Lyft offer.